thoughtbot/til/rails/display-custom-page-title-with-extra.md

 # Custom page titles

-Today I learned how you can make a custom title to be displayed for each page The extra part I ave in this file's name is a part which is always displayed regardless of the title.
+Today I learned how you can make a custom title to be displayed for each page.
+The extra part I have in this file's name is a part which is always displayed regardless of the title.
 It is an easy one but I think it is an helpful TIL.
 Especially since the static part of the website allows users searching on your site to see what your site is about!